Presenters: multiple experts

 Jennifer is the author of 5 nationally recognized books on dementia including the silver-medal winning Creative Connections in Dementia Care and I Care, the gold-medal winning work that also received a 5-star rating as a Reader Favorite.
 Jennifer is widely known for her revolutionary work in the Spaced Retrieval memory intervention, pioneering this area of study and publishing 2 books on the subject.

-Financial — Jennifer Brush is presenter of online CE courses sponsored by Northern Speech Services; receives royalties.
+Financial — Jennifer Brush is a presenter of online CE courses sponsored by Northern Speech Services; receives royalties.

-Financial — Jennifer Brush is author of "Meal Time Matters" and "Meal Time Matters at Home"; receives royalties.
+Financial — Jennifer Brush is the author of "Meal Time Matters" and "Meal Time Matters at Home"; receives royalties.

-Financial — Jennifer Brush is author of "A Therapy Technique for Improving Memory: Spaced Retrieval" and "Environment and Communication Assessment Toolkit"; receives royalties.
+Financial — Jennifer Brush is the author of "A Therapy Technique for Improving Memory: Spaced Retrieval" and "Environment and Communication Assessment Toolkit"; receives royalties.

 Financial — Jennifer Brush is an editor and author for IDEAS Institute; receives consulting fees.

-Financial — Jennifer Brush is owner of Brush Development; ownership interests.
+Financial — Jennifer Brush is the owner of Brush Development; ownership interests.

 Nonfinancial — Jennifer Brush has no relevant nonfinancial relationships to disclose.

-Kelsey Loushin, LICDC-CS, CDP, has been providing counseling, coaching and professional training services for various healthcare organizations, private companies, and Employee Assistance Programs for over 25 years.
+Kelsey Loushin, LICDC-CS, CDP, has been providing counseling, coaching, and professional training services for various healthcare organizations, private companies, and Employee Assistance Programs for over 25 years.
 She has a B.A. from Kent State University in Individual and Family Studies, is a Licensed Independent Chemical Dependency Counselor with Supervisory credentials (LICDC-CS), Certified Dementia Practitioner (CDP) and a Certified 2 Young 2 Retire facilitator.
 In 2002, she launched Eldercare Professionals of Ohio, LLC, a geriatric care management company supporting caregivers, consumers, and professionals in the field of aging.
-The company operates three divisions; professional networking services, professional training services and care-giver coaching services.
+The company operates three divisions; professional networking services, professional training services, and caregiver coaching services.
 Since 1998, Kelsey has actively participated with the Northern Ohio Chapter of the Employee Assistance Professionals Association.
 She is currently the co-chair of their Work Life Committee and the chairperson of their Website Committee.
 Since 2000, Kelsey has actively supported the Cuyahoga County Conference on Aging as an active member of the conference planning committee.
 Since 2010 she has organized an annual silent auction to support Cornerstone of Hope, a non-profit dedicated to those who are grieving.
 Kelsey is the proud parent of her daughter Alyssa.
 Kelsey’s athletic interests are integrated into her business through her participation in organized sports to raise funds for non-profit organizations such as The Alzheimer's Association and the American Cancer Society.
 Kelsey has provided patient/client care in numerous care settings with various populations.
-She has developed utilization review standards to measure patient care experiences as well as develop intervention strategies to improve experiences along the entire care experience.
-She provides education for professionals, care-givers and consumers about the patient care process.
+She has developed utilization review standards to measure patient care experiences as well as develop intervention strategies to improve experiences along with the entire care experience.
+She provides education for professionals, caregivers, and consumers about the patient care process.
 She also participates in various patient/client care committees to develop person-centered initiatives to enhance the patient care experience.

 Financial — Kelsey Loushin is co-presenter of an online CE course sponsored by Northern Speech Services; receives royalty payments.